run-ai/docs/docs/platform-admin/workloads/assets/datasources.md

 !!!
 Note
     It is not possible to delete an environment being used by an existing workload or template.

-## Creating PVCs in advance

-Add PVCs in advance to be used when creating a PVC-type data source via the Run:ai UI.

-The actions taken by the admin are based on the scope (cluster, department or project) that the admin wants for data source of type PVC.
-Follow the steps below for each required scope:

-### Cluster scope

-1. Locate the PVC in the Run:ai namespace (runai)
-2. Provide Run:ai with visibility and authorization to share the PVC to your selected scope by implementing the following label: run.ai/cluster-wide: "true”

-!!!
-Note
-    This step is also relevant for creating the data source of type PVC via API

-The PVC is now displayed for that scope in the list of existing PVCs.

-### Department scope

-1. Locate the PVC in the Run:ai namespace (runai)
-2. To authorize Run:ai to use the PVC, label it: run.ai/department: "id"

-The PVC is now displayed for that scope in the list of existing PVCs.

-### Project scope
-Locate the PVC in the project’s namespace

-The PVC is now displayed for that scope in the list of existing PVCs.

-## Creating ConfigMaps in advance

-Add ConfigMaps in advance to be used when creating a ConfigMap-type data source via the Run:ai UI.

-### Cluster scope

-1. Locate the ConfigMap in the Run:ai namespace (runai)
-2. To authorize Run:ai to use the ConfigMap, label it: run.ai/cluster-wide: "true”
-3. The ConfigMap must have a label of run.ai/resource: <resource-name>

-The ConfigMap is now displayed for that scope in the list of existing ConfigMaps.

-### Department scope

-1. Locate the ConfigMap in the Run:ai namespace (runai)
-2. To authorize Run:ai to use the ConfigMap, label it: run.ai/department: "<department-id>"
-3. The ConfigMap must have a label of run.ai/resource: <resource-name>

-The ConfigMap is now displayed for that scope in the list of existing ConfigMaps.

-### Project scope

-1. Locate the ConfigMap in the project’s namespace
-2. The ConfigMap must have a label of run.ai/resource: <resource-name>

-The ConfigMap is now displayed for that scope in the list of existing ConfigMaps.

 ## Using API